-The weaving of silver and gold is a reflection of the baskets I have woven for years with my husband, Stephen Zeh.
+Weaving gold and platinum is a reflection of the baskets my husband, Stephen, and I have woven for years.
 Each piece expresses my desire for beauty and function, and how it complements the character and style of the one who wears it.

-It always gives me a thrill to see someone try on a special piece and it looks so good on them.
+It always gives me a thrill to see someone try on a special piece and see how it looks so good on them.
+And I enjoy hearing from a new owner of a hand crafted piece letting me know how much they love it.

 Tamberlaine is my real name.
 It is from an old Scottish name, Tamburlaine.
 My mother named me for one of my ancestors with the feminine form, Tamberlaine.
 Naturally, when I was a little girl my nickname became Tammy.